ASD-Blueprint/desktop.gov.au/program/engagement-model.md

 The engagement model is designed in accordance with the following principles:

-1. Best practice: The model is based on the American Association of Change Management Professionals' Change Management guide, as well as applied experience in business analysis, technology and change management.
+1. Best practice: The model is based on the American Association of Change Management Professionals' Change Management Standard, as well as applied experience in business analysis, technology and change.
-2. Clear: Each step is clearly and simply described.
+2. Clear: Roles, activities, and steps are simply described.
 3. Ownership is with the customer, supported by DTA: Each customer owns its own objectives and technology environment, while the DTA seeks to guide and partner with organisations.
 4. Understand related work: Understand and link existing people, process and technology initiatives to the process model, so it is relevant and not developed in a vacuum.
 5. Executive-championed: The model must be understood and agreed on by relevant senior executives within DTA and the customer agency.